quentinchen727/notes/ECMAScript6.md

 ## 11. Promises and asynchronous programming
-    - Promises are another option for asynchronous programming, and they work like futures and deferreds do in other languages.
+    - Promises are another option for asynchronous programming, and they work
+    - like futures and deferreds do in other languages.
         Javascript engines are built on the concept of a single-threaded event loop to avoid race condition.
-        Javascript engines can execute only one piece of code at a time, so they nee dto keep track of code that is meant to run in a job queue.
-        A job is enqued into and dequeued from job queue by event loop.
+Javascript engines can execute only one piece of code at a time, so they need to keep track of code that is meant to run in a job queue.
+A job is enqueued into and dequeued from job queue by event loop.
 The event loop is a process inside the Javascript engine that monitors code execution and manages the job queue.
     - Event Model:
         click/onclick is an event and it adds a new job/event handler to the back of the job queue.
 And it won't be executed until all other jobs ahead of it are complete.
 Events work well for simple interactions, but chaining multiple seperate asynchronous calls together is more complicated.
     - Callback Pattern:
         Asynchrons_fnc_call(callback(err, data){}); it adds a new job to the end of the job queue with the callback function and its arguemtns.
-That job executes upon completion of all other jobs ahead of it. callback hell: nest too many callbacks.
+That job executes upon completion of all other jobs ahead of it. callback
+        hell: nest too many callbacks.
     - Promise basics:
         A promise ia a placeholder for the result of an asynchronous operation. let promise = readFile("example.txt"); //pending state
         - The promise life cycle:
             pending (unsettled); once the asynchronous operation completes, the promise is considered settled and enters Fufilled or Rejected.
             Interal inaccessible [[PromiseState]] property.
-            Promise.then(successCallback, failureCallback)
+            Promise.then(successCallback, failureCallback) Any object that
-            Any object that implements then() method is called thenable.
+            implements then() method is called thenable.
 All promises are thenable, but not vice versa.
-            Promise.then(null, function(err)) === Promise.catch(function (err))
+Promise.then(null, function(err))
-            Advantage: events tend not to fire when there's an error, and in callbacks you must always remember to check the error argument.
+            === Promise.catch(function (err)) Advantage: events tend not to fire when there's an error, and in callbacks you must always remember to check the error argument.
 Always attach a rejection handler, even if the handler just logs the failure.
 Note: A fulfillment or rejection handler will still be executed even if it is aded to the job queue after the promise is already settled.
     - Creating Unsettled Promises: new Promise(executor(resolve, reject){}) Executor runs immediately when new Promise is called.
 When either resolve() or reject() is called inside the executor, a job is added to the job queue to resolve the promise, called job scheduling.
 Calling resolve triggers an asynchronous operations.
 Functions passed to then() and catch() are executed asynchronously, because these are also added to the job queue.
     - Creating settled promises
-        let promise = Promise.resolve(42)  // create a resolved promise
-        let promise = Promise.reject(1)  // create a rejected promise
+        let promise = Promise.resolve(42)  // create a resolved promise let promise = Promise.reject(1)  // create a rejected promise
         promise.then(callback); promise.catch(callback);
     - Non-promise thenables:
-        let thenable = {
-            then: function (resolve, reject)
-                { resolve(45); }
+        let thenable = { then: function (resolve, reject) { resolve(45); } }
-        }
-        let p1 = Promise.resolve(thenable); // convert thenable into a fulfilled or rejected promise.
+        let p1 = Promise.resolve(thenable); // convert thenable into a
-        p1.then(callback);
+        fulfilled or rejected promise.  p1.then(callback);
-    - Executor erros: the promise's rejection handler will catch an error thrown inside an executor.
+    - Executor erros: the promise's rejection handler will catch an error
-    - Rejection handling: node.js and browser
+    - thrown inside an executor.
+Rejection handling: node.js and browser
-    - Chaining promises:Promise.then().then(); promise.catch(throw new Error()).catch();
+    - Chaining promises:Promise.then().then(); promise.catch(throw new
+    - Error()).catch();
         Awalys have a rejection handler at the end of a promise chain to ensure that you can properly handle any errors that may occur.
     - Returning values in promise chains: p.then(function (value) { return value *2}).then(function (value){});
-        or use catch(function (value) { return value + 2;}).then(function (value){}) to chain; the failure of one promise can allow the recovery of the entire chain if necessary.
+        or use catch(function (value) { return value + 2;}).then(function
+        (value){}) to chain; the failure of one promise can allow the recovery of the entire chain if necessary.
-    - Returning Promise in Promise Chains: p1.then(function (value){ let p2 = new Promise(function (resolve, reject){}); return p2}).then(function (value){});
+    - Returning Promise in Promise Chains: p1.then(function (value){ let p2 = new Promise(function (resolve,
+       reject){}); return p2}).then(function (value){});
     - Responding to multiple promises:
         Promise.all(iterable)  // if all is done successfully, an array of result is returned; otherwise,just the first one failed will return a result.
 Promise.race(iterable)  // depends which one is finished first.
-    - support inheritance
-    - promise-based asynchronous task running
+    - support inheritance promise-based asynchronous task running
+    - async/await:
+        async makes it always return a promise, and allow to use await in it.
+        Aync function could also return a wrapped non-promise object.
+        `await` keywords before a promise makes JS wait until that promise settles.
+It can catch error or get return result.

 ## 12. proxies and the reflection api